Lilach Cohen Shilo portfolio logo

 Evidence Before Pixels

-Before touching Figma, I audited comparable platforms: Kaggle, DataCamp, and Udacity.
-Consumer tools excelled in isolation, but none combined real-time streaming, advanced search, and the security posture required.
+Before opening Figma, I audited comparable platforms: Kaggle, DataCamp, and Udacity.
+Each excelled in isolation, but none combined real-time streaming, advanced search, and the security constraints required for an operational military context.
 The gap was architectural, not cosmetic.
+I also ran 15 user interviews across analysts, developers, and commanders to understand how each group actually used the existing tools.

 Competitive Analysis